 - How does she use parent resources to augment student learning?

-In an interview with Teaching Tolerance, Dr. Alvin Poussaint, a professor of psychiatry at Harvard Medical School and Director of the Media Center for Children at the Judge Baker Children's Center in Boston, explores ways teachers can overcome cultural barriers to connect with parents and increase student learning.
+In an interview with Learning for Justice, then Teaching Tolerance, Dr. Alvin Poussaint, a professor of psychiatry at Harvard Medical School and Director of the Media Center for Children at the Judge Baker Children's Center in Boston, explores ways teachers can overcome cultural barriers to connect with parents and increase student learning.

 - How does my approach to parents and families encourage or discourage their continued participation in the classroom?
 Are there cross-cultural communication or language considerations?